 Essential tools like tourniquets, hemostatic agents, and wound dressings are specifically designed to address the most pressing issues during an emergency:

-• Control Severe Bleeding: Both tourniquets and hemostatic agents like QuikClot are very effective at stopping life-threatening hemorrhages.
+• Control Severe Bleeding: Both tourniquets and hemostatic agents like QuikClot are effective at stopping life-threatening hemorrhages.

 • Stabilize Fractures and Wounds: They use splints or gauze to help protect the area and do less damage.